Haruka Kuroda

 Intimacy and fight director Haruka Kuroda is a British Academy of Dramatic Combat certified instructor and has fight directed and taught in various theatres, drama schools and workshops in the UK and Europe.
 In 2020, Haruka completed the Intimacy Coordination Mentoring Scheme for under-represented groups organised by renowned IC Yarit Dor.

-Haruka most recently worked as an Intimacy Co-ordinator and Fight Director for the critically acclaimed Untitled/F**k M*ss S**gon Play at the Royal Exchange Theatre and for Sheffield Theatre’s Miss Saigon.
+Haruka most recently worked as the Intimacy and Fight Director on Underdog: The Other Brontë at the National, The Crucible at Sheffield Theatres and Ghosts at The Globe.
+Other recent Intimacy and Fight work includes the critically acclaimed Untitled/F**k M*ss S**gon Play at the Royal Exchange Theatre and Young Vic, Sheffield Theatre’s Miss Saigon and La Traviata for English National Opera.
+Haruka also recently worked as as an Intimacy Director on Hope Mill Theatre’s To Wong Foo the Musical.
 Haruka’s previous credits also include: Titus Andronicus (The Globe), Starcrossed (Wilton’s Music Hall), The Woods (Southwark Playhouse) and All My Sons (Queens Theatre Hornchurch).